Episode 300 - The 10 Greatest Byzantine Emperors

 Another example of how Roman government works best when authority is delegated.

 Romanos ruled for a long time, providing stability and legislating to help the poor in times of famine.
+He was never fully in control of the succession process.

-Eventually, he was forced forced out by his sons, who were then thrown out themselves.
+Eventually he was forced out by his sons, who were then thrown out themselves.
+But Lecapinos' wider family would go on influencing the empire long after his death.

-His daughter would bear the next generation of Macedonians, and his illegitimate son Basil would govern on their behalf.
+His daughter would bear the next generation of Macedonians and his illegitimate son Basil would govern on their behalf.

-At number seven is the Emperor Maurice, five eighty-two to six oh two.
+At number seven is the Emperor Maurice 582-602

 Maurice inherited a mess, worked incredibly hard to turn things around before being murdered, leaving the Empire to collapse back into a mess.

 Justinian had foolishly expanded the empire to the point where it was a struggle to defend.
+At one stage, Maurice had to deal with wars on seven fronts simultaneously.

-Despite these challenges, Maurice prioritized well, paying off the Avars and fighting hard with the Persians to secure peace.
+The economy was struggling and plague was still raging.
+Despite these challenges, Maurice prioritised well, paying off the Avars and fighting hard with the Persians to secure peace.

-then transferred troops to the Balkans where he was able to take the fight to the steppe nomads, invading the future Hungarian plain to attack their home base.
+When luck went his way, and the Persians collapsed into civil war, Maurice intervened to shut down that front, then transferred troops to the Balkans where he was able to take the fight to the steppe nomads, invading the future Hungarian plain to attack their home base.

 But fighting so many wars on a tight budget did the Emperor in.